khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/03-ground.md

 Once an aircraft has sucessfully completed their push back and start they will request taxi to the departing runway.
 It is the responsibility of the **SMC Controller** to provide that aircraft with a safe and efficent taxi instruction from the apron to the departure runway holding point.

 #### 2.2.1.1 RWY30R Departure Configuration
-Aircraft will be taxied out from their respective apron at the most convenient point to ensure efficent operations onto taxiway 'A' to depart full length from holding point A9 for RWY30R.
+Aircraft will be taxied out from their respective apron at the most convenient point to enter taxiway 'A' to depart full length from holding point A9 for RWY30R.
 If requested by the pilot and traffic permitting intersection departures can be offered to reduce taxi times.

 Example:

-> **SMC Controller:** _**"GFA500, taxi to holding point A9 Runway 30R, via Zulu, Tango and Alpha"**_
+> **SMC Controller:** _**"GFA500, taxi to holding point A9 runway 30R, via Zulu, Tango and Alpha."**_

 !!!node "Be Helpful"
-    Some pilots may require assistance taxing around the airfield, you can provide them with progressive instructions if needed
+    Some pilots may require assistance taxing around the airfield, you can provide them with progressive taxi instructions if needed.

 #### 2.2.1.2 RWY12L Departure Configuration
-Aircraft will be taxied out from their respective apron at the most convenient point to ensure efficent operations onto taxiway 'A' to depart full length from holding point A1 for RWY12L.
+Aircraft will be taxied out from their respective apron at the most convenient point to enter taxiway 'A' to depart full length from holding point A1 for RWY12L.
 If requested by the pilot and traffic permitting intersection departures can be offered to reduce taxi times.

-> **SMC Controller:** _**"GFA500, taxi to holding point A1 Runway 12L, via Zulu, Tango and Alpha"**_
+> **SMC Controller:** _**"GFA500, taxi to holding point A1 runway 12L, via Zulu, Tango and Alpha."**_

 ### 2.2.2 Intersection Departures
 Intersection Departures can be utilised when the pilot requests it specifically.
 The SMC Controller is not allowed to to instruct an intersection departure to a pilot without it being requested.